Stretching before practice or a match is super common.

 With 2 of the studies I present above, the Bench Press is the exercise that’s used to measure the effects of stretching.

-And while the bench measures upper body pressing strength, not lower body power production, the conclusions definitely support following an active protocol (dynamic stretching) when compared to a passive one (static stretching).
+So while lower body power production wasn’t studied, the conclusions definitely support following an active protocol (dynamic stretching) instead of a passive one (static stretching).

 In a way this makes sense, doesn’t it?
 Being active before a physical endeavor is more effective at warming you up than not being active.

-But, at the same time, like I mentioned above, I can’t remember a time when I didn’t stretch before a practice or a match.
+But, like I mentioned above, I can’t remember a time when I didn’t stretch before a practice or a match.

 Anyway, let me know what your thoughts are on stretching and whether or not you think it helps or hurts your performance by commenting below.